2004–05 Livingston F.C. season

 Season 2004-05 saw Livingston compete in the Scottish Premier League.
 They also competed in the League Cup and the Scottish Cup.

 Summary

-Livingston finished third bottom of the SPL in 10th place and reached the Quarter Finals of both the Scottish Cup and Co-operative Insurance Cup.
+Livingston finished third bottom of the SPL in 10th place and reached the Quarter Finals of both the Scottish Cup and League Cup.

-Managers
+Management

 Livingston started the season under Allan Preston who was sacked by the club on 5 November 2004 with Richard Gough being appointed as his replacement on 30 November.